BatGap Logo

 David: Yeah, exactly, one of those annoying phases.
 So I referred to the body-mind as the unit.
 It was kind of an odd stage, but it was fairly short.

-And then I went on another retreat with Lorn and Lucia, and then one evening I was lying in bed, it was dark in the room, very little light leaking in, I could still see there was a room there.
+And then I went on another retreat with Lorn and Lucia, and then one evening I was lying in bed.
+It was dark in the room, with very little light leaking in.
+I could still see there was a room there.
 But at that point I realized it was all gone.

 Rick: All the David-ness?

-So there’s kind of like those three stages of Self-Realization, Unity, and Brahman.
-We’ll get to in a bit.
+So there are kind of those three stages of Self-Realization, Unity, and Brahman.
+We’ll get to that in a bit.

 With the other ones, it’s a progression to a climax.
 And every time we have a shift in our stage of consciousness, it puts all that refinement, the sattva stuff, in a new context.